‘British Vogue’ Makes Essential Workers Its July 2020 Cover Stars Amid COVID-19 Pandemic

 For the July 2020 issue of #BritishVogue, the magazine turns its spotlight on the UK's front-line heroes, and pays thanks to the extraordinary contribution they have made during the pandemic.
 For this month's special gatefold cover, @Jamie.Hawkesworth photographed three women – including Narguis Horsford, a London Overground train driver – alongside a host of other inspiring key workers, from NHS staff to shopkeepers, teachers and postal workers.
 See the portfolio in the new issue, on newsstands and available for digital download Friday 5 June.
 Click the link in bio to read more about the three key worker cover stars.

 During her interview, Harford admitted that her family is concerned for her when she goes to work.
-While she has worked for London transport for a decade, she said the new circumstances have caused her to distance herself from her family in order to keep them safe.
+While she has worked for London’s transportation system for a decade, she said the new circumstances have caused her to distance herself from her family in order to keep them safe.

 “They do worry, especially my grandmother.
 This has certainly shown us that life is short.
 And we can’t take anything for granted.
 I can’t see myself doing anything else,” Harford said.